-Hard Labor Creek State Park.
-My father thought this sounded more like a prison than a state park.
+My father thought Hard Labor Creek State Park sounded more like a prison than a state park.
 Don’t let the name fool you; this is one of Georgia’s most popular state parks for a reason.
-The hard labor creek golf course is known for it’s challenging layout, and reasonable pricing.
-I’m more comfortable on the 18-hole, recently renovated, mini-golf course.
+The Hard Labor Creek Golf Course is known for it’s challenging layout and reasonable pricing.
+I’m more comfortable on the 18-hole, recently renovated, mini golf course.

-There is swimming, fishing, canoe and kayaking on one of two lakes on property.
+There is swimming, fishing, canoeing and kayaking on one of two lakes on property.
 It’s also home to the Hard Labor Creek Observatory.
-Many of the cabins at the park are re-opening after a full-scale renovation, and campsites are getting a face-lift too.
-But why the funny name?
-The slaves who worked the rocky soil planting cotton named it.
+Many of the cabins and campsites have been renovated and are really amazing.

-The Caboose Restaurant.
-You can’t miss the bright red Caboose Train located in the heart of downtown, right at the barrel stop.
+You can’t miss the bright red caboose located in the heart of downtown, right at the barrel stop.
+Inside, you’ll find an amazing restaurant, aptly named The Caboose.
 The menu is modern, with a traditional southern flair.

-The homemade soup is owner Ed Hogan’s recipe.
-His wife Mollie likes to experiment with the menu.
-I was told a tofu dish is in the works.
+The homemade soup is owner Ed Hogan’s recipe, but his wife Mollie likes to experiment with the menu.

 The Amtrak sandwich (smoked turkey, bacon and provolone cheese) is popular with locals, as are the Blondie treats, but it was the 7 UP cake that took me back to my childhood.
 Cool off with Mayfield ice cream, or shaved ice, or stay warm with homemade soup.

-Rutledge Hardware.
-Rutledge Hardware, a museum that sells plumbing.
+Rutledge Hardware is basically an amazing museum that sells plumbing.
 I’m a sucker for old things, and Rutledge Hardware has a lot of them, but those items aren’t for sale.